MicrosoftDocs/sql-docs/docs/big-data-cluster/notebooks-guidance.md

 ---
-title: How to use notebooks in SQL Server 2019 preview | Microsoft Docs
+title: Run notebooks in Azure Data Studio
+titleSuffix: SQL Server 2019 big data clusters
-description:
+description: This article explains how to run Jupyter Notebooks in Azure Data Studio conneected to a SQL Server 2019 big data cluster.
 author: rothja
 ms.author: jroth
 manager: craigg
-ms.date: 11/06/2018
+ms.date: 12/06/2018
 ms.topic: conceptual
 ms.prod: sql
+ms.custom: seodec18
 ---

 # How to use notebooks in SQL Server 2019 preview

-This article describes how to launch Jupyter Notebooks on the cluster and start authoring your own Notebooks.
+This article describes how to launch Jupyter Notebooks on a big data cluster and how to start authoring your own Notebooks.
 It also shows how to submit jobs against the cluster.

 ## Prerequisites